 - Message Spike Alerts: AI detects unusual activity patterns

-Starting at $99/month (when billed annually) for Professional (1 user, 5 profiles), Hootsuite becomes cost-effective at the Team level ($249/month annually for 3 users, 20 profiles).
-The Enterprise plan requires a $15,000 annual minimum but includes unlimited users without per-seat pricing — crucial for agencies managing 50+ social accounts.
+Starting at around $99/mo (annual billing) for Professional, Hootsuite becomes cost-effective at the Team level (around $249/mo for 3 users, 20 profiles).
+The Enterprise plan requires a $15,000 annual minimum but includes unlimited users without per-seat pricing.

-Best for: Marketing agencies managing 10+ client brands, enterprises with multiple regional teams, and regulated industries needing Proofpoint compliance.
-The $15,000 annual Enterprise minimum is justified only at 20+ users.
+Best for: Marketing agencies with 10+ client brands, enterprises with regional teams, and regulated industries.

 Sprout Social: Enterprise Analytics Powerhouse

-Sprout Social costs nearly double Hootsuite’s Professional plan at $199/user/month (annual billing), but delivers enterprise-grade AI analytics that justify the price for data-driven organizations.
+Sprout Social costs roughly twice Hootsuite Professional - around $199/user/mo on annual billing - but delivers the enterprise-grade AI analytics, sentiment routing, and helpdesk integrations that justify the price for data-driven organizations.

 Enterprise analytics AI: